JoomiK/JoomiK.github.io/_posts/2017-1-3-metropolis.md

 title: Metropolis (MCMC) sampling
 ---

 Personally, I had always found it difficult to wrap my brain around why the Metropolis sampling algorithm works.
-I think implementing something with code is a good way to gain an understanding for something.
-That's why I found coding examples to explain the intuition behind the Metropolis sampling (MCMC) algorithm to be so helpful.
+Implementing something with code is a good way to gain an understanding for something, which is why I found coding examples to explain the intuition behind the Metropolis sampling (MCMC) algorithm to be so helpful.

-Thanks to [this post](http://twiecki.github.io/blog/2015/11/10/mcmc-sampling/) for more code and explanations.

 ### Metropolis Sampling